Farzan-I/Fridgit/README.md

 - [Mongoose](https://mongoosejs.com) to model objects in MongoDB.
 - [ESLint](https://eslint.org) for linting.
 - [Jest](https://jestjs.io/) for testing.
+- [Redux](https://redux.js.org/) to help with consistency across client, server, and native environments and make testing easier.
 - [Cypress](https://www.cypress.io/) for end-to-end testing.
+- [Axios](https://axios-http.com/) promise based HTTP client for the browser and node.js.
 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html) for styling of the webpages.

 ## How to run locally